slittorin/home-assistant-setup/README.md

   - We keep the data for 30 days (purge period).
   - We have a rather good setup that should cope with the load and volume of data, with the current number of sensors/integrations.
 - Statistics tables in HA database (MariaDB) according to above.
-  - If we want to utilize statistics, we need to ensure that the sensors will be able to be added to
+  - If we want to utilize statistics, we need to ensure that the sensors will be able to be added to [Long term statistics](https://data.home-assistant.io/docs/statistics/).
+    - Note that not all integrations and addons can utilize long term statistics yet, therefore we may need to create additional sensors to achieve this.
+    - Therefore ensure that sensors utilize `device_class`, `state_class` and `unit_of_measurement` according to [Configuration and governing principles](https://github.com/slittorin/home-assistant-configuration#governing-principles).
+    - You can verify that data is written to the `statistics` table by verifying stored entities in the `statistics_meta` table according to [Exclude sensors for InfluxDB integration](https://github.com/slittorin/home-assistant-maintenance/blob/main/README.md#exclude-sensors-for-influxdb-integration).
 - States also written to InfluxDB for historical data.
   - Retention set to 53 weeks.
 No need to keep detailed state data for that long.
     - For sensors that write large amount of data, we may want to exlude this to be written to InfluxDB.